Dubai vs Singapore for Entrepreneurs in 2026

 3. Trading, E-commerce, and Logistics: The Infrastructure & Flow Framework

-The World Bank’s Logistics Performance Index (LPI) serves as the gold standard for measuring trade execution.
-The LPI evaluates customs performance, infrastructure quality, ease of arranging shipments, and timeliness.
-Based on the most rigorous data sets, Singapore ranks #1 globally for trade logistics execution, achieving a stellar total score of 4.3 out of 5.0.
-The nation operates as a frictionless conduit for global shipping.
+The World Bank's Logistics Performance Index (LPI) serves as the gold standard for measuring trade execution.
+The LPI evaluates customs performance, infrastructure quality, international shipment ease, logistics competence, tracking ability, and timeliness.
+Singapore ranks #1 globally on the World Bank LPI.
+The UAE ranks #7 globally.

 | Metric | Singapore | Dubai / UAE |